-Whether you're redesigning a garden from scratch, creating the perfect patio or simply want ideas for your deck, effective, good-looking garden lighting is a must-have if your garden is to be usable as the nights draw in, for when you want to sit out on long, balmy evenings – and to enjoy from indoors when the weather is cooler.
+Whether you're designing a garden from scratch, creating the perfect patio or simply want ideas for your deck, effective, good-looking garden lighting is a must-have if your garden is to be usable as the nights draw in, for when you want to sit out on long, balmy evenings – and to enjoy from indoors when the weather is cooler.
 Follow our expert guide to find out how to plan your garden lighting.

 Where to position garden lights